Roots For Ritchie Campaign: Grow With Us

 6. Enhanced Amenities

-Community Kitchen: A fully equipped kitchen designed for communal meals, culinary programs, and catering events.
+Community Pantry: A large space for catering stagging to support communal meals, culinary programs, and catering events.

-Outdoor Recreation: Improved access to the skating rink, tennis courts, and park spaces to support fitness and recreation programs.
+Outdoor Recreation: Improved access to the skating rink and park spaces to support fitness and recreation programs.

 Emergency Support: Facilities that can serve as a muster point during local emergencies or extreme weather events, providing warmth, shelter, and basic services.